 It’s not impossible.
 At least theoretically, it could be done.
 But it takes rethinking virtually every aspect of the structure of how the email service provider operates.
 That’s basically what MessageGears did, starting in 2010 with a very different view on data access and an eye toward personalized messaging that wasn’t on the horizon when the previous wave of startups were built and then later acquired.
 That’s why MessageGears is different.

 Because MessageGears was built without all the existing baggage of the older ESPs, there were no practical limitations on how it could be put together.
-Just like when a company like Tesla stepped back and rethought how a car might work, MessageGears had a very different vision for what a customer marketing platform would look like if taking into account the challenges enterprise organizations had accessing and utilizing their data to deliver consistently personalized, thoughtful messages to their customers.
+Just like when a company like Tesla stepped back and rethought how a car might work, MessageGears had a very different vision for what a customer engagement platform would look like if taking into account the challenges enterprise organizations had accessing and utilizing their data to deliver consistently personalized, thoughtful messages to their customers.